rikka0w0/wsmc/README.md

 * Players can still join using vanilla TCP.
 * The server accepts and handles TCP and WebSocket connections on the same listening port.
 * Without installing this mod on the client side, a player can still join a server that has this mod using vanilla TCP.
+* The server can acquire client statistics (e.g., real IP) from the WebSocket handshake..

 ## When this mod is installed on a client:
 * The client can join WebSocket-enabled servers using URI like `ws://hostname.com:port/path_to_minecraft_endpoint`.